RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

         self._myPrivateVariable = 6
 ```

-In this case, it indicates `_SomPrivateClass` shoudl not be instantiated outside the module both those classes are delcared in.
+In this case, it indicates `_SomPerivateClass` should not be instantiated outside the file both those classes are delcared in.

+## Making a Class into a Singleton

 Along with the fact that python supports global variables (delcared outside any class structure), we can emulate a simple singleton class architecture like this: